Person painting a wall with a roller in a bright room

 • Skipping primer: blotches and uneven absorption.

-• Letting the cut-in dry before rolling: “picture framing”.
+• Letting the cut-in dry before you roll: “picture framing.”

-• Pressing too hard on the roller: leaves ridges at the edges.
+• Pressing too hard on the roller: it leaves ridges at the edges.

-• Not letting coats dry: drags the previous layer.
+• Not letting coats dry: the fresh pass drags the one underneath.

 Frequently asked questions